SimonBrenninger/ddca_ss2025/lib/vga_ctrl/doc.md

 The `dac_dump` core waits for the `frame_start` signal being set by the connected `vga_ctrl` and then captures the incoming VGA and DAC signals.
 It uses these signals to write the color of each pixel of a frame into an internal buffer.
-Once the whole frame was captured, it creates a `.bmp` file in the directory where the simulation was started from.
+Once the whole frame was captured, it creates a `.ppm` file in the directory where the simulation was started from.
-The `.bmp` files are named by taking the `BMP_BASE_NAME` generic and appending an increasing index number to it.
+The `.ppm` files are named by taking the `BMP_BASE_NAME` generic and appending an increasing index number to it.
-This numbers starts at 0, i.e., the first dumped bitmap will be named `BMP_BASE_NAME0.bmp`.
+This numbers starts at 0, i.e., the first dumped bitmap will be named `BMP_BASE_NAME0.ppm`.
 Already existing bitmaps of the same name will be overwritten.

-Note that `.bmp` is a text-based file since VHDL does not support writing binary data to files.
+Note that `.ppm` is a text-based file since VHDL does not support writing binary data to files.
 The resulting files can therefore become quite large.